Last updated on 2026-04-20

 Career Options

-Graduates of the Associate of Arts - Canadian Studies program can pursue a variety of career paths in Canada, including:
+Graduates of the Associate of Arts in Canadian Studies program can pursue a variety of career paths in Canada, including:

-• Policy Analyst: Analyze and develop policies related to social issues, cultural diversity, and community development.
+- Policy Analyst: Analyze and develop policies related to social issues, cultural affairs, and community development.

-• Community Outreach Coordinator: Work with organizations to promote community engagement and support services.
+- Community Outreach Coordinator: Work with organizations to engage communities and promote social programs.

-These career options reflect the diverse skills and knowledge gained through the program, preparing students for meaningful contributions to society.
+These roles leverage the critical thinking and analytical skills developed throughout the program, preparing graduates for meaningful contributions to society.

 DISCLAIMER: The information above is subject to change.
 For the latest updates, please contact LOA Portal's advisors.